hrithikD9/SecureScribe/README.md

 4. If applicable, attach screenshots or visuals that demonstrate the modifications.

 Wait for the code review and address any feedback received.

+This README structure aligns with your request, providing sections for layout, technologies used, getting started instructions, cloning, starting the application, and contributing guidelines.
+Adjust any specifics according to your project's details and requirements.